 DISABILITY DISCRIMINATION LAWYERS

-New York, Connecticut and New Jersey Employment Law Attorneys
+New York and Connecticut Employment Law Attorneys

 Disability discrimination involves unfair treatment in the workplace on the basis of a disability or perceived disability.
 The federal Americans with Disabilities Act (ADA) requires that employers covered by the law provide reasonable accommodations for known physical or mental limitations of qualified employees.
 This law applies whether the employee works part-time or full-time.